DGWhittaker/nottingham_covid_modelling/README.md

 This code authomatically saves the results in [nottingham_covid_modelling/out_SIRvsAGEfits](python/nottingham_covid_modelling/out_SIRvsAGEfits/).
 It will run 10 repeats of the CMA-ES optimization routine.
 You can change the number of repetitions by "-r N" where N is your desired repeats.
-It saves a PNG figure equivalent to Figure 3 in the paper (also in [nottingham_covid_modelling/out_SIRvsAGEfits](python/nottingham_covid_modelling/out_SIRvsAGEfits/)).
+It saves a PNG figure equivalent to Figure 4 in the paper (also in [nottingham_covid_modelling/out_SIRvsAGEfits](python/nottingham_covid_modelling/out_SIRvsAGEfits/)).

-### Figure 4
-In order to generate the data used in Figure 4, type the following:

-- `optimise_model --optimise_likelihood --ons_data --square --params_to_optimise rho Iinit1 lockdown_baseline lockdown_offset IFR` for the step change in infectivity case
-- `optimise_model --optimise_likelihood --ons_data --square --alpha1 --params_to_optimise rho Iinit1 IFR` for the constant infectivity (herd immunity) case.

-These commands will run 5 repeats of the CMA-ES optimisation routine by default, and deposit the results in [nottingham_covid_modelling/cmaes_fits](python/nottingham_covid_modelling/cmaes_fits/).
-To quickly visualise SItD model output using the found parameters, simply type:

-- `plot_cma_fit --plot_fit --optimise_likelihood --ons_data --square --params_to_optimise rho Iinit1 lockdown_baseline lockdown_offset IFR` for the step change in infectivity case
-- `plot_cma_fit --plot_fit --optimise_likelihood --ons_data --square --alpha1 -pto rho Iinit1 IFR` for the constant infectivity (herd immunity) case

-or without the `--plot_fit` input argument to save a PNG figure (also in [nottingham_covid_modelling/cmaes_fits](python/nottingham_covid_modelling/cmaes_fits/)).
-For convenience, we saved the model outputs in `.npy` files which are accessed in the plotting script for Figure 4.

 ### Figure 5

+### Figure 6
-The results for Figure 5 rely on first obtaining an estimate of the maximum a posteriori probability (MAP) using CMA-ES optimisation, then using this as a starting point for Bayesian inference using MCMC.
+The results for Figure 6 rely on first obtaining an estimate of the maximum a posteriori probability (MAP) using CMA-ES optimisation, then using this as a starting point for Bayesian inference using MCMC.
 To generate the necessary CMA-ES files, type:

 - `optimise_model --ons_data --square --params_to_optimise rho Iinit1 lockdown_baseline lockdown_offset IFR`